doctrine/orm/docs/en/cookbook/dql-user-defined-functions.rst

 Code for this Extension to DQL and other Doctrine Extensions can be found
-`in the Github DoctrineExtensions repository <http://github.com/beberlei/DoctrineExtensions>`_.
+`in the GitHub DoctrineExtensions repository <http://github.com/beberlei/DoctrineExtensions>`_.